rmod01/reckonTest1/README.md

 # npm install to install node modules

-# npm start to start the Test1 server
+# npm start to run the Test1 technical test

 # npm test to run test cases